Also known as lipoma, it is a lump under the skin that occurs due to an overgrowth of fat cells.

-Doctors consider fat abscesses to be benign tumors, which means that they are not cancerous tumors .
+Doctors consider fat abscesses benign tumors, which means they are not cancerous tumors.

 However, people may want to remove a lipoma that is causing pain, complications, or other symptoms.
 Some people are also concerned about the cosmetic appearance of fat abscesses.

-Lipomas or fat abscesses can appear anywhere on the body where fat cells are present, but they tend to appear on the shoulders, chest, trunk, neck, thighs, and armpits.
+Lipomas or fat abscesses can appear anywhere on the body where fat cells are present, but they appear on the shoulders, chest, trunk, neck, thighs, and armpits.

 In less common cases, they can also form in internal organs, bones, or muscles.

 Fat abscesses feel soft and can move slightly under the skin when people press on them.

 They usually grow slowly over months or years and generally reach a size of around 2 to 3 centimeters (cm).